 INFORMATION FOR AUTHORS

-- Persons submitting TBScience 2019 abstracts will be notified of acceptance or rejection of their submissions by 20 August 2019.
+- Persons submitting TBScience 2019 abstracts will be notified of acceptance or rejection of their submissions by the end of August 2019.

 - If you represent a UN organisation, please select the name of the organisation from the list available in the drop down menu.